[*AIURM]

 The following examples illustrate workflows typically designed for API integration with the LLM, but they can also be perfectly simulated via prompt for the purpose of understanding the concept.
 The practical result can be seen by following the steps on the Onboarding Page.

-Load employee data:
+Define employee data:

-employee data... [*employees] #0
+employee dataset... [*data_employees] #0

 Define performance analysis logic: